Bank run: Depictions in fiction

 Bank president Walter Huston faces a crowd of frantic depositors in the Frank Capra film American Madness (1932).

 The bank panic of 1933 is the setting of Archibald MacLeish's 1935 play, Panic.
 Motion picture depictions of bank runs include those in American Madness (1932), It's a Wonderful Life (1946, set in 1932), Silver River (1948), Mary Poppins (1964, set in 1910 London), Rollover (1981), Noble House (1988) and The Pope Must Die (1991).

 Arthur Hailey's novel The Moneychangers includes a potentially fatal run on a fictional American bank.

 A run on a bank is one of the many causes of the characters' suffering in Upton Sinclair's The Jungle.

-In The Simpsons episode "The PTA Disbands", Bart Simpson starts a whisper campaign at the Bank of Springfield as a prank to instigate a bank run.
+In The Simpsons episode "The PTA Disbands", Bart Simpson starts a whispering campaign at the Bank of Springfield as a prank to instigate a bank run.
 The episode spoofs It's a Wonderful Life.